-- Let us address the calibration of the coefficient $C{\epsilon 2}$. - This coefficient can be calibrated using the hypothesis of decaying homogenous turbulence. - In this type of flow, the mean velocity and mean velocity gradients are equal to zero, we are only modeling decay (huge simplification). - Therefore, the governing equations can be expressed as follows,
+- Let us address the calibration of the coefficient $C{\epsilon 2}$. - This coefficient can be calibrated using the hypothesis of decaying homogenous turbulence. - In this type of flow, the mean velocity and mean velocity gradients are equal to zero, we are only modeling decay, another huge simplification. - In this case, the governing equations can be expressed as follows,